Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 Chronically high blood sugar levels

-Following a ketogenic diet can significantly help with weight loss, and blood sugar control and improve kidney function — which can help prevent kidney damage.
+Following a ketogenic diet can significantly help with weight loss and blood sugar control and improve kidney function — which can help prevent kidney damage.

-Dietitians recommend anyone going on the keto diet consult with their doctor to discuss whether it’s the right choice for their body type and medical history, as well as brainstorm the best things to eat on the plan to stay healthy.
+Dietitians recommend anyone on the keto diet consult with their doctor to discuss whether it’s the right choice for their body type and medical history, as well as brainstorm the best things to eat on the plan to stay healthy.

 Side effects of the keto diet